prebid/prebid.github.io/dev-docs/modules/userId.md

 ### ID+

-ID+, a zeotap powered solution, is an open invitation to the entire ecosystem to collaboratively solve the industry challenge of identity resolution in a third-party cookieless environment.
+ID+, powered by zeotap, enables the marketing ecosystem to overcome challenges posed by the demise of identifiers and a fast-changing regulatory landscape.
+ID+ is an open invitation to the entire industry to build the future of identity together.

 This sub-module enables the user’s ID+ to be available in the bid request.